sameeksha-16/cryptonite_taskphase_sameeksha/file globbing.md

 # MATCHING WITH []

-here we first went into /challenge/files then we use the /challenge/run command along with flag_[] command.
+here we first went into /challenge/files then we use the /challenge/run command along with flag_[] command. the arguments inside the square bracket are used to filter the files.

 ```
 sameeksha03@DESKTOP-965QKSJ:~$  ssh -i ./key hacker@dojo.pwn.college